Relations between the Japanese Communist Party and the Chinese Communist Party: New breakup

 Since revising its platform, the JCP has intensified its criticism of China.
 The JCP has repeatedly protested against the Chinese government for its crackdown on the 2019–2020 Hong Kong protests, the implementation of the Hong Kong National Security Law, and the Senkaku Islands issue.
 Although China's public relations department has not publicly responded to the Japanese communists' criticism, when the CCP asked Japan's ruling and opposition parties to submit congratulatory speeches at the commemoration ceremony for the centennial of the founding of the CCP, the JCP was excluded.
 On the occasion of the centennial, the JCP issued a new statement against China, recalling that: "China's hegemonic actions in the East China Sea and the South China Sea, and its human rights violations in Hong Kong and Xinjiang, have nothing to do with socialism and are not worthy of the name of the Communist Party."
 On December 13, 2021, Shii made a statement regarding the Beijing Winter Olympics, stating that "sending government representatives to the Games' opening and closing ceremonies could be seen as tacit approval of China's human rights oppression," and expressed his intention to call on the Japanese government to implement a diplomatic boycott by not sending a government representative to the Games.

+Reconciliation

+In 2023, due to Prime Minister Fumio Kishida's policies towards China and worries about the deterioration of the relationship between the two nations, the JCP started reconciling with the CCP.
 On March 30, 2023, amid deteriorating relations between Japan and China, the JCP published an article under Shii's name on its official website titled "For Positive Progress in Japan-China Relations: Proposals from the Japanese Communist Party," calling for a resolution of the issues between the two countries through dialogue.
+On May 4, 2023, Shii met with the Chinese ambassador to Japan Wu Jianghao, presenting him with a "three-point proposal" to improve the relationship, The recommendations are: